xdmanus1/FletAuth-Lite/README.md

 ## 🚀 Introduction

-Welcome to **Flet App**, a sleek and modern Python application built using the Flet framework.
-The app features user authentication, a data table to manage information, and customizable settings.
+Welcome to **FletAuth Lite**, a sleek and modern Python application built using the Flet framework.
+The app features user authentication using Firebase Authentication and customizable settings.
 The project is still a work in progress (WIP), with some features being developed.

 ## ✨ Features

-- **User Authentication (WIP)**
+- 🚧 **User Authentication (WIP)**
-  - Login and registration system.
+  - Login and registration system using Firebase Authentication.
-  - Secure password storage.
+  - Secure password storage via Firebase.

-- **Data Table**
-  - View and manage records with ease.
-  - Dynamic data rendering.

-- **Settings (WIP)**
+- 🚧 **Settings (WIP)**
   - Customize your app experience.
   - More options coming soon!

 ## 🛠️ Installation

-To get started with the Flet App, follow these simple steps:
+To get started with FletAuth Lite, follow these simple steps:

 1. **Clone the repository:**